bitcapital-hq/exchange-sample/README.md

 =====
 The field "tax_id" refers to the Brazilian CPF ID card, if you do not have a CPF number, you can generate one for free [here](https://www.4devs.com.br/gerador_de_cpf).

 Leave all the fields as they are, and click on the "Gerar CPF" button, and the number will show on the "CPF Gerado" textbox.
-It's up to you to send the dashes and dots.
+It's up to you to send or not the dashes and dots.